Donald Trump Supporters In A Rural Region Of Virginia Are Turning On Him For Coronavirus Response, Report Says

 — Ian Sams (@IanSams) April 9, 2020

 USA Today reported on new polls released this week that suggest the majority of Americans disapprove of Trump’s handling of the coronavirus crisis.
-Although Trump’s response has been praised at some points — prominent Democrats like Ilhan Omar expressed agreement with some of his approach — the polls from CNN, Monmouth University, Reuters/Ipsos, and Politico/Morning Consult suggest public views may be shifting.
+Although his response has been praised at some points — prominent Democrats like Ilhan Omar expressed partial agreement with his approach — the polls from CNN, Monmouth University, Reuters/Ipsos, and Politico/Morning Consult suggest public views may be shifting.

 Despite some Trump supporters appearing to turn on the president, former Barack Obama campaign manager David Plouffe predicted a “historical level” of turnout from Trump supporters in 2020.
-As reported by The Hill, Plouffe believes this turnout poses a danger to his likely Democratic challenger, Joe Biden.
+As reported by The Hill, Plouffe believes this turnout poses a danger to his presumptive Democratic challenger, Joe Biden.

-As The Inquisitr previously reported, a new Quinnipiac University poll released on Wednesday shows Trump with an eight-point lead over Trump nationally.
+As The Inquisitr previously reported, a new Quinnipiac University poll released on Wednesday shows Biden with an eight-point lead over Trump nationally.